 But on his way out of the Rio Grande Valley, the former Washington Post reporter and Pulitzer Prize winner was detained at the McAllen, Texas, airport by Customs and Border Patrol.
 He was attempting to clear security and board a flight without legally required U.S. identification.

 No surprise: Vargas initially made it past the buffoons at the TSA.

+The media-savvy amnesty agitator telegraphed the stunt beforehand in a piece for Politico.
+He hyped sympathetic coverage from the liberal Huffington Post.
 He tweeted a photo of his Philippine passport and a pocket Constitution, which he audaciously presented to authorities in lieu of valid ID.